 As with any investment, there are certain costs involved in setting up and looking after a unitised with-profits plan - including investment expenses paid to the asset manager, administration costs and other expenses.
 The Annual Management Charge that is paid by your plan is used to cover all of these expenses.
-You can find out more about this in your Supplementary Information Document and Key Facts illustration.
+You can find out more about this in your Key Features Document or, for the bond and ISA, your Supplementary Information Document and Key Facts illustration